Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 - insert photo dropdown_bug
 The bug fix was due to JS and using Bootstrap 4 classes when I installed Bootstrap 5 with this project.
 To correct the issue, in Bootstrap 5, the "data-toggle" class has now been changed to "data-bs-toggle", the dropdown functionality is now working.

+When testing the responivness of my current elements, mainly the navbar section, I found two scaling issues.
+Using 'includes' I made a seperate HTML file for the navbar on mobile, essentially collapsing the content into icons.
+Using **d-block** and **d-lg-none**, the idea was to use template literals and inject the seperate HTML file after the standard navbar and for it to only show on small sizes and below.
+However, the ul was still showing as block, pushing the main-nav links right of center.
+Also when using dev tools, the icon and content appeared on a seperate line from the main-nav expandable dropdown.
+The image below demonstrates this:
+- insert responsive-bug image

 # Technologies Used <a name="languages"></a>